alexlana/handsforbots/README.md

 ## Roadmap

-There is an intention to improve the quality of the Hands for Bots' code and develop ready-to-use features for virtual reality and conversational applications, perhaps even in wearable technologies.
+There is an intention to improve the quality of the Hands for Bots' code and develop gesture capture plugins, as well as ready-to-use features for virtual reality and conversational applications, perhaps even in wearable technologies.
 That's a long way off, but let's get it.